50 Years Since

 First Beam

-On the afternoon of December 15, 1974, a small team of physicists, engineers, and support staff turned on the world’s largest cyclotron and coaxed forth Canada’s first high-energy proton beam.
+On the afternoon of December 15, 1974, a small team of physicists, engineers, and support staff activated the world’s largest cyclotron and created Canada’s first high-energy proton beam.

 Join us as we explore fifty years since ‘first beam’ at TRIUMF, Canada’s particle accelerator centre.